Everyone knows windows are expensive, but just how big a bite do they take out of the budget?

 Is energy-efficient glass worth the upcharge of 10% to 15%?

-Pre-emptive Replacement is NOT worth the money: Some window contractors encourage replacing windows well before they need it just to reduce energy loss.
+Preemptive Replacement is NOT Usually Worth the Money: Some window contractors encourage replacing windows well before they need it just to reduce energy loss.

 A few years ago, federal tax credits for installing efficient windows made that attractive, but the credits have expired. 🙁